Variational inference for cutting feedback in misspecified models: Mean field variational inference for cut models

-For non-conjugate models, the formulation above can be difficult to employ because the messages involve expectations that cannot be expressed in closed form and are difficult to compute.
+For non-conjugate models, message passing methods can be difficult to employ because the messages involve expectations that cannot be expressed in closed form and are difficult to compute.
 In this case, methods such as nonconjugate variational message passing (NCVMP) \citep{knowles+m11} and Monte Carlo coordinate ascent variational inference (MC-CAVI) \citep{ye+bdh19} can be used.
 However, we instead use methods based on black box variational inference and fixed form approximations described in Section 4.